Nalini Malani on fighting injustice with art

 Over five decades, Malani has worked across diverse media, informed both by her politics and the enduring relevance of classical Greek and Hindu myths.
 In 1992, at the Gallery Chemould in Bombay (Mumbai), she started her ongoing Wall Drawing/Erasure Performances, resisting the convention of an artwork as a saleable commodity.
 The walls of a gallery became the canvas for an immersive charcoal-drawn environment that was later erased.
 This improvisatory process led Malani back to working with drawn animation.
 Several years later, a painted transparent cylinder she had made for an experimental staging of a Bertolt Brecht story led Malani to create intricate shadow-theatre environments, painted on Mylar plastic film.

 She is the inaugural recipient of the National Gallery Contemporary Fellowship with Art Fund.
 Work produced during the fellowship will be shown at the Holburne Museum in Bath in 2022 and then at the National Gallery in London in 2023.
-Following major exhibitions at Fundació Joan Miró in Barcelona; Castello di Rivoli, Turin; Centre Pompidou, Paris; Stedelijk Museum, Amsterdam, and the ICA, Boston, a new installation of Malani’s projected journal-like animations Can You Hear Me? is showing at the Whitechapel Gallery, London.
+Following major exhibitions at Fundació Joan Miró in Barcelona; Castello di Rivoli, Turin; Centre Pompidou, Paris; Stedelijk Museum, Amsterdam, and the ICA, Boston, a new installation of Malani’s projected journal-like animations Can You Hear Me? was shown at the Whitechapel Gallery, London.

 Nalini Malani in coversation with Hettie Judah

 Hettie Judah: In Can You Hear Me? fast-moving image, text and sound come from every direction.
 It feels like being inside your mind.
 Do you think of the short animations that make up the work as journals or diary entries?